LlorencCB/phis-docs-community/docs/community.md

 Within the `Groups` menu, one can create a new one with the
 <span class="btn btn-success">Create Group</span> button.

 `URI`.
-The group URI is automatically created by Phis web service which uses the **Name** of the group provided by the user.
+The group URI is automatically created by PHIS web service which uses the **Name** of the group provided by the user.

 `Organism`.
 Name of the organism employing the group members.
 If a group includes persons from various organisms, instead of an organism name, a project name, or else, can be provided.